sonic-net/SONiC/doc/mgmt/Management Framework.md

 1. Industry Standard CLI which will use REST client to talk to the corresponding servers to send and receive data.
 2. REST client through which the user can perform POST, PUT, PATCH, DELETE, GET operations on the supported YANG paths.
+3. NETCONF client through which the user can perform NETCONF Operations RFC 6241 <get-config>, <edit-config>, <rpc>, etc ... and RFC 6022 <get-schem>.
-3. gNMI client with support for capabilities, get, set, and subscribe based on the supported YANG models.
+4. gNMI client with support for capabilities, get, set, and subscribe based on the supported YANG models.

 ## 3 Design